Security-Champions-Beta/Docker-Kubernetes-KungFu/README.md

 11. Limit Direct Access to Kubernetes Nodes

-12. Controlling access to the Kubernetes API¶
+12. Controlling access to the Kubernetes API

-13. API Authentication¶
+13. API Authentication

 14. Restrict access to etcd